ArtCodeStudio/viola-theme/README.md

 ## Develop

-To change core stuff of the Theme you need to install the dependencies with `bower` and `npm`:
+In order to change core stuff of the Theme you need to install the dependencies with `bower` and `npm`:

 ```
 bower install --force
 ```
-You need to ```--force```  the  bower install to overwrite the vendor files enclosed in this repository.
+(You need to ```--force```  the  bower install to overwrite the vendor files enclosed in this repository.)

 ```